zulip/zulip-terminal/README.md

    - If your organization is on Zulip cloud, you can visit https://zulip.com/accounts/go?next=/accounts/password/reset to create a new password for your account.
-   - For self-hosted servers please go to your `<Organization URL>/accounts/password/reset/` to create a new password for your account (eg: https://chat.zulip.org/accounts/password/reset/).
+   - For self-hosted servers please go to your equivalent of `<Zulip server URL>/accounts/password/reset/` to create a new password for your account (eg: https://chat.zulip.org/accounts/password/reset/).

 2. Each time you run `zulip-term`, you can specify the path to an alternative